Pharmacy Residency Program

 Program Structure

-The PGY2 Internal Medicine Pharmacy Residency at Wyckoff Heights Medical Center is structured in a manner that supports residents in achieving the aforementioned purpose and the required educational goals and objectives relating to patient care, advancing practice, leadership and management, and teaching and education.
-This is a twelve-month, full-time training program consisting of eight six-week learning experiences (rotations) in addition to several longitudinal experiences.
+The PGY2 Internal Medicine Pharmacy Residency at Wyckoff Heights Medical Center is structured in a manner that supports residents in achieving the aforementioned purpose and the required educational goals and objectives relating to patient care, advancing practice, leadership and management, and teaching, education, and dissemination of knowledge.
+This is a twelve-month (July 1 through June 30), full-time training program consisting of eight six-week learning experiences (rotations) in addition to several longitudinal experiences.
+Learning experience descriptions and associated educational goals and objectives can be found in PharmAcademic.

 • Orientation (3 weeks)